aryan-nampally/tours-booking-app/README.md

 - [Mailtrap](https://mailtrap.io/) & [Sendgrid](https://sendgrid.com/) - Email delivery platform
 - [Heroku](https://www.heroku.com/) - Cloud platform
 - [Mapbox](https://www.mapbox.com/) - Displaying the different locations of each tour.

-## To-do 🗒️

-- Review and rating
-  - Allow users to add a review directly at the website after they have taken a tour
-- Booking
-  - Prevent duplicate bookings after a user has booked that exact tour, implement favorite tours
-- Advanced authentication features
-  - Signup, confirm user email, log in with refresh token, two-factor authentication
-- And More!
-There's always room for improvement!

 ## Setting Up Your Local Environment ⚙️